vinaypandella/transactions/README.md

 You need to have Vagrant installed to run this service.

-Example is about REST service for transactions.
+Example is about REST service for transactions which would provide the REST operations to do CURD operations on transactions object as mentioned below

+{
+	"_id": 1,
+	"transactionType": "SALE",
+	"transactionDetails": "TransactionDetails1",
+	"total":99.99
+}

 Cloning the repo